gleezr/Slink/README.md

 Usage
 ==================
-This library implements the Android SharedPreferences/Editor interfaces.
+This library implements the Android SharedPreferences /Editor interfaces.
-For the documentation about the behaviour of these interfaces please refer to the official Android documentation ([SharedPrefrences][1]/[Editor][2]).
+For the documentation about the behavior of these interfaces please refer to the official Android documentation ([SharedPreferences][1]/[Editor][2]).

-Additionally this library contains a class called SlinkManager which helps you retrieving your Shared Preferences instances (Slink instances)
+Additionally, this library contains a class called SlinkManager which helps you retrieving your Shared Preferences instances (Slink instances)

 For example:
 ```Java